kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### How to Get the Most Out of Help

-**Trish's encouraging words**: *"Learning to ask good questions is a skill that will serve you well throughout your life."*
+**Trish's encouraging words**: *"Learning to ask good questions is a skill that will serve you well throughout your life!
+Let's make sure you get the most out of every interaction!"*

 - **Be specific** about what you need help with
 - **Provide context** about your background and experience